When it's time — recognizing the signs that home is no longer safe

 Your mother called you three times yesterday to ask if you were coming to see her, even though you'd been there that morning.
 Your father forgot to turn off the stove and nearly started a fire.
 Your parent fell and couldn't get up for six hours because they were too embarrassed to call for help.
 You're starting to realize that home, the place that's supposed to be the safest place on earth, has become the riskiest place your parent could be.

 This recognition doesn't come all at once, usually.
 It comes in small incidents that rattle you more than you admit.
 A close call that makes you realize how close it actually was.
 A moment where you see your parent forget something they've known for sixty years and realize something fundamental is changing.
-These moments create a low-level anxiety that's always humming underneath, the fear that next time, the outcome might be different.
+These moments create a low-level anxiety that's always humming underneath, the fear that next time, the outcome will be different.

 Safety is the practical reason people move from home to assisted living.
 But the emotion behind it is something else.
 Safety is love.
 Safety is admitting that you can't fix this yourself.
 Safety is accepting that your parent is becoming someone who needs structures you can't provide, even if you wanted to and had the time to try.
+According to the CDC, falls are the leading cause of injury-related death among adults 65 and older, with over 36,000 deaths annually, and many of those falls happen at home, alone.

 The hardest part about recognizing that it's time is that your parent probably isn't going to agree with you.
 They're still going to insist they're fine.
 Still going to say they've lived in that house for forty years and they're not leaving.
 And part of you is going to wonder if you're overreacting, if maybe they're right and you should just add one more thing to your list of responsibilities.
 That voice is wrong.
 Trust what you're seeing.